stanleyn/VoPo/README.md

 Alternatively, in (4) we have provided an example for re-running all clustering results from scratch.
 However this will require downloading FCS files from flow repository and modifying the paths in the scripts to the data, accordingly.

 4) Re-running the repeated metaclustering strategy from scratch along with classification and visualization.
 Note that this task requires downloading FCS files from each dataset.

+5) Examples on how to create single-cell visualizations with points colored by differentiation score (Fig 2 a-c) for frequency features and for function features.

 ## Dependencies